isomerpages/nlb-eyeonasia/_india-know-living/02-entertainment-in-india.md

 [**National portal of India: Art & culture**](https://www.india.gov.in/topics/art-culture){:target="_blank"}

-This is the official portal of the Government of India with information related to art and culture with extensive information and several schemes for engagement in literary, performing and visual arts.
+This is the official portal of the Government of India with information related to art and culture, including extensive information on aspects like dance, literature, music and theatre, and several schemes for engagement in literary, performing and visual arts.